Sensor Calibration and Ground Imaging with EOIR

 4. Zoom out slightly in the 3D Graphics window, so your view looks something like this:

 It is OK if your airport looks different than the picture above.
 STK automatically updates ground imagery with the latest Bing imagery available.
-If you want the same imagery as above, you can load in the image file provided on the SDF above (airport.jp2) to the 3D Graphics display.
+If you want the same imagery as above, you can load in the image file provided in the Downloading files section above (airport.jp2) to the 3D Graphics display.
 You can also use your own imagery file.
 Please review the Working with Imagery Help page.

 5. Click Stored Views () in the 3D Graphics toolbar.